cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 For JDBC type 2 connectivity to Db2, an active CICS DB2CONN resource must be installed and available in the CICS region.

-## Transactional Discussion

-There are three types of Db2 DataSource definition that can be used in CICS Liberty, all use the Db2 JDBC driver (JCC).
-They are:
-- the original `cicsts_dataSource` using type 2 connectivity (DB2CONN) and supporting driver manager
-- a Liberty `dataSource` with type 2 connectivity (using CICS DB2CONN for connection management)
-- a Liberty `dataSource` with type 4 connectivity (using TCP/IP and Liberty for connection management)

-DataSources are defined in server.xml, and JNDI is used by this application to autowire to the specified DataSource given by the URL in `application.properties`.
-It is important to note that when the Db2 JDBC driver is operating in a CICS environment with type 2 connectivity, the autocommit property is <i>forced</i> to 'false' and by default the `commitOrRollbackOnCleanup` property is set to 'rollback'.
-Traditionally this has been because the driver defers to CICS UOW processing to demark transactions in a CICS application.
-Conversely, JDBC type 4 connectivity defaults to 'autocommit=true' as this is more standard in a distributed environment.
-Additionally the `commitOrRollbackOnCleanup` property does <b>not</b> apply if autocommit is on, AND autocommit does not apply if using a global txn.

-The differing values of these properties for different DataSource types, give rise to different transactional behaviour when used in CICS Liberty.
-For example, calling the `/addEmployee` endpoint in this sample with a Liberty type 4 DataSource will result in an automatic commit, the same call using a Liberty type 2 DataSource will result in rollback, because autocommit=false (forced by JCC driver) and the clean-up behaviour (if there is no explicit transaction) is to rollback.

-For the `cicsts_dataSource` which uses type 2 connectivity, the behaviour is similar to Liberty type 4 but this DataSource implementation does not involve the Liberty transaction manager by default and so the clean-up behaviour does not apply.
-Thus when the transaction finishes, CICS will implicitly commit the UOW, and the database updates are committed.

-You can emulate the autocommit behaviour for a Liberty DataSource with type 2 connectivity by setting the `commitOrRollbackOnCleanUp` property to 'commit'.
-However, should the application then cause an exception or abend, the CICS UOW containing the Db2 update, has already been committed and only a second new (empty) UOW is rolled back.

-Thus, for each update operation in this sample we provide a second end-point version (post-fix 'Tx') which wraps the call in an XA (global) transaction and in all environments the behaviour remains fully transactional and consistent.
-You can observe the differences in behaviour by defining different DataSource types in your server.xml and driving the different local vs global transaction endpoints.

-For more details about using the @Transactional annotation and XA transactions see [Spring Boot Java applications for CICS - Part 3 - Transactions](https://github.com/cicsdev/cics-java-liberty-springboot-transactions/blob/master/blog/Blog.md)

 ## Step 4: Trying out the sample